RosboneMako/MakoDistortion2/README.md

 Each amplifier uses a 1024 sample IR for its frequency definition.
 IRs are very CPU intensive.
 Changing the quality reduces CPU usage by using a small section of the IR instead of the whole IR.

+SLOPE<br/>
+MD2 amps use two styles of clipping: Hard and Soft.
+The slope control mixes between the two types.
+Soft is best used for low gain and hard for high gain.

 THUMP, AIR, ASYM, POWER, SAG, and THIN<br/>
 Thump and Air boost the low and high freqs using a distorting circuit.<br/>